lu-harr/marcse_artemisinin/README.md

-### A repo for models of prevalence ofr molecular markers of artemisinin and partner drug resistance
+### A repo for models of prevalence of molecular markers of artemisinin and partner drug resistance in Africa

 #### What the code does